-- 1. Of course, LaTeX allows to nest lists, usually up to some fixed depth (such as 7). - If the same environments are nested, e.g. an enumerate environment within an enumerate environment, then LATEX automatically chooses different kinds of labels for each list. - 3.
-3.a There is a default numbering scheme for nested lists. - 3.b Of course, you are free to change the default scheme if you don't like it. - More customized lists can be generated by using the list environment.
+- Of course, LATEX allows to nest lists, usually up to some fixed depth (such as 7). - If the same environments are nested, e.g. an enumerate environment within an enumerate environment, then LATEX automatically chooses different kinds of labels for each list. - Interesting the second seco - Of course, you are free to change the default scheme if you don't like it. - More customized lists can be generated by using the list environment.
 See the LATEX Book for details.